Pairs of Clark Unitary Operators on the Bidisk and their Taylor Joint Spectra: Examples

 where $K^2_{\phi_2}$ is the one-variable model space associated to $\phi_2$ with variable $z_2$.
 By this formula, it is immediate that $K_\phi$ is invariant under the $z_1$-shift $T_1$ and so, $S_\phi^1 = T_1 |_{K_{\phi}}$ is an isometry.
 Thus, in this case, $S_\phi^1$ strongly resembles the shift on $H^2(\mathbb{D})$. \end{example}

 For this reason, it makes sense to restrict attention to $\phi_1, \phi_2$ that are both nonconstant.
-In this situation, Theorem 4.2 in \cite{BickelSolaII} implies that every $\alpha \in \mathbb{T}$ is generic for $\phi$.
+In this situation, since $\phi$ also has no boundary singularities, every $\alpha \in \mathbb{T}$ must be generic for $\phi$.
 From this, we can apply Corollary \ref{cor:RIFUalpha} to obtain the formula